Kinto/kinto/cliquet_docs/reference/glossary.rst

     user identifier
     user identifiers
         A string that identifies a user.
-When using the built-in *Basic Auth* authentication, *Cliquet* uses cryptography (HMAC) to generate an identification string.
+When using the built-in *Basic Auth* authentication, *Kinto-Core* uses cryptography (HMAC) to generate an identification string.

         See `Pyramid authentication`_.

     object
     objects
-        Also refered as «records», objects are stored by *Cliquet* resources.
+        Also refered as «records», objects are stored by *Kinto-Core* resources.

     tombstone
     tombstones